-- 90 were eliminated from further assessment following preliminary investigations, as discussed in sections 2.1 and 2.2 and Appendix C. - A further two were eliminated following detailed investigation, as discussed in sections 3.1 and 4.1. - Following detailed analysis and assessment one precint (Bent Street and McPherson Street) and one group, thematic or serial listing (Lincolnshire Park Estate) were not found to satisfy the threshold of local significance.
+- 90 were eliminated from further assessment following preliminary investigations, as discussed in sections 2.1 and 2.2 and Appendix C. - A further two were eliminated following detailed investigation, as discussed in sections 3.1 and 4.1. - Following detailed analysis and assessment one precinct (Bent Street and McPherson Street) and one serial listing (Lincolnshire Park Estate) were not found to satisfy the threshold of local significance.

-The recommendations of this interim report (see Chapter 5 for details) are:
+The recommendations of this report (see Chapter 5 for details) were: